-Scheduling, at its most basic, is the process of assigning tasks to resources over time, with the goal of optimizing the result according to one or more objectives [1].
+Scheduling, at its most basic, is the process of assigning tasks to resources over time, with the goal of optimizing the result according to one or more objectives (Pinedo, 2016).
 Scheduling is heavily used in ship and submarine production to minimize the time and cost associated with the completion or production of small to large, simple to complex projects.
-The Aurora scheduling framework is one example of a general-purpose intelligent scheduler that has been successfully applied to a variety of domains [2], [3], including submarine production.
-Intelligent scheduling combines graph analysis techniques with heuristic scheduling techniques to quickly produce an effective schedule based on a defined set of tasks and constraints [4].
+The Aurora scheduling framework (www.shai.com/products/aurora) is one example of a general-purpose intelligent scheduler that has been successfully applied to a variety of domains (Kalton, 2006), (Richards, 2010), including submarine production.
+Intelligent scheduling combines graph analysis techniques with heuristic scheduling techniques to quickly produce an effective schedule based on a defined set of tasks and constraints (Kalton, 2008).
 This typically includes the following: